-The other major source of potential radiological release from the Project is a TSF embankment failure.
+An unlikely event causing potential radiological release from the Project is a TSF embankment failure.
 Failure of the TSF embankment would potentially release tailings water and solids to downstream land and water bodies.

 Where only tailings water is released downstream into the Taseq and Narsaq rivers, the potential radiological impact is assessed to be very low with no effect on human health expected.